alex2639/CSCI-2000U/Assignments/Assignment-3/README.txt

 Alex Ly
 100548033

+The files contained in this folder are: pi_approx.ipynb for question 1 medal_pie_chart.ipynb for question 2 average_temperatures.ipynb for question 3
+xy_plot for question 4

 Question 1:
 I used a function for each rho, tau and mu
 In each function, there is a for loop that iterates from 0 to the number passed into the function